 Insects make up 70 percent of the animal kingdom, and most of them are harmless or even helpful.
 Attract beneficial insects to your yard, garden, park, place of worship, etc. and look for eco- and animal-friendly approaches to insect control.

 Keep your cat(s) indoors for their own safety as well as that of wildlife.

 13. Find humane solutions to any wildlife problems

-Birds, bats, and squirrels outdoors in your yard are great—not so much when they’re living in your attic.
+Birds, bats, and squirrels outdoors are great—not so much when they’re living in your attic.
 We have effective, humane solutions to any wildlife problems you might encounter.